 Quadro Resources is focused on the gold rich Cape Ray Fault system, described as one of the most prospective but underexplored regions in Canada.
 Its main asset is a 100% interest in the Staghorn Gold project.
-Located in west-central Newfoundland, the project comprises the Staghorn property and the recently optioned Long Lake property.
-Both properties cover portions of the auriferous Cape Ray Fault system which hosts a number of active gold exploration programs including Marathon Gold's Valentine Lake deposits (3.14 Moz measured and indicated (56.7 Mt at 1.72 g/t Au) and 1.64 Moz inferred (29.6 Mt at 1.72 g/t Au).
-(Mineralization hosted on adjacent and/or nearby properties is not necessarily indicative of mineralization hosted on the Company's property.)
+Located in west-central Newfoundland, the project comprises the Staghorn property and the Long Lake property.
+Both properties cover portions of the auriferous Cape Ray Fault system which hosts a number of active gold exploration programs.

-Quadro has a 100% interest in the Staghorn claim package of 133 claim units covering 4000 hectares (40 sq. km) with a 12 km strike length of the auriferous Cape Ray Fault Zone, located between Marathon Gold's Valentine Lake deposits and Matador's Cape Ray deposits.
+Quadro has a 100% interest in the Staghorn claim package of 133 claim units covering 4000 hectares (40 sq. km) with a 12 km strike length of the auriferous Cape Ray Fault Zone.